Social Space

 Why Face-to-Face Social Skills Groups Make a Difference

 At The Social Space Psychology Clinic, we’re passionate about helping children and teens develop the social and emotional tools they need to thrive.
-While telehealth has opened doors to accessible care, research, and our own clinical experience, consistently show that face-to-face social skills groups
+While telehealth has opened doors to accessible care, research, and our own clinical experience, consistently show that face-to-face social skills groups provide unique benefits that can’t always be replicated online.

 Here’s why in-person group programs often have the greatest impact: